 The theory behind getting links is that Google takes notice of these powerful web properties and raises your site’s rank in search engine results.
-However, there’s more that meets the eye when it comes to backlinks and how they affect your site’s rankings.
-There are several factors involved in determining search engine rank positions and several additional factors that affect link building efforts.
+However, there’s more than meets the eye when it comes to backlinks and how they affect your site’s rankings.
+There are several factors involved in determining search engine rank positions and several additional factors that affect link-building efforts.

 Now let’s begin.